wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 --------------

 .. image:: images/radio-programming/select-options.png
+  :alt: Setting the robot name will change the SSID.
+The checkboxes make the radio more similar to competition operation.

 The default values of the options have been selected to match the use case of most teams, however, you may wish to customize these options to your specific scenario: